Canon T6s vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the T6s) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the T6s has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the T6s and 645Z can be found, respectively, in the Canon T6s Manual (free pdf) or the online Pentax 645Z Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6s and the Pentax 645Z?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.